 “Can’t.
 That’s a major Jennifer Hart rule.
 She has to sign everything that’s school-related.
-She saysmy daddy is putty in my hands, and that I just run all over him.”
+She says my daddy is putty in my hands, and I just run all over him.”

-Jonathan grinned at that.
+Jonathan grinned.
 Jennifer Hart was quite right on that one.
 J.J.
-Hart would be spoiled beyond redemption if she was left solely up to him.
+Hart would be spoiled beyond redemption if it was left solely up to him.

 J.J. continued, “And then you know she caught me on the phone at midnight last Thursday talking to you.”

 For Jonathan, the moment remained vivid in his mind.